OpenBioResearch/py-wsi-digital-pathology/README.md

 ## Setup

-Download the training and validation datasets and install the following packages with the command:
+Download the training and validation datasets from https://zenodo.org/records/6337925 and then install the following packages with the command:

 sudo apt-get install libopenslide0 openslide-tools